guymorganb/My_UI_Components/README.md

 Here's what you can find inside:

+- `MatrixRain`: The iconic backdrop of the Matrix, code rain.
 - `Expand-card`: A dynamic card that expands to reveal more information on user interaction.
 - `Flexible-Accordion`: An accordion component that allows for flexible content expansion.
 - `OMG Parallax`: An eye-catching parallax effect implementation for web pages.